Walker-TW/chitter-challenge/README.md

 This was all created using an MVC model and has been built on the front-end using HTML, controller side using Sinatra and Ruby and finally the database's are built using SQL and interfaced with via the rubygem 'pg'

-To run Chitter you need to create the databases stored below (I will leave the details for the SQL code below) and rund bundle within the terminal.
+To run Chitter you need to create the databases stored below (I will leave the details for the SQL code below) and run bundle within the terminal.
 Finally launch the app either through the command 'rackup' or 'ruby app.rb'.

 AND ENJOY!